 During Pushing (Second Stage of Labour)

-Now you enter the stage where you will be asked to push with all strength, once the cervix gets completely dilated. the ultimate descent when the baby comes out.
-At this stage, you may feel the contractions are at a gap leaving you some time to take rest between each contraction.
+Now you enter the stage where you will be asked to push once the cervix gets completely dilated with all your strength.
+This is the ultimate descent when the baby comes out.
+At this stage, you may feel the contractions are at a gap, giving you time to take a rest between each contraction.

-In fact, some women find it easy to tighten in this phase than in active labour because pushing down is relieving.
-For some, it could be a painless experience while some are exhausted by pushing.
-Most mothers describe the pushing phase to be similar to the need to poop because the baby is exerting pressure on the similar organs and causing the same reactions at the time of defecation.
-This urge instinctively directs the body to effectively continue pushing the baby out.
+In fact, some women find it easy to tighten in this phase than in active labor because pushing down is relieving.
+For some, it could be a painless experience, while some are exhausted by pushing.
+Most mothers describe the pushing phase as similar to the need to poop because the baby exerts pressure on similar organs and causing the same reactions at the time of defecation.
+This urge instinctively directs the body to continue pushing the baby out effectively.

-If you manage to pull through the transition labour without drugs then you will be more alert and participate in this active part of labour.
-If you manage to keep upright positions it will make the process easier and physically less taxing.
+If you manage to pull through the transition labor without drugs, then you will be more alert and participate in this active part of labor.
+If you manage to keep upright positions, it will make the process easier and physically less taxing.

 After Birth (Third-stage Labour)

 The last stage is basically when you deliver the placenta.
 Some mothers hardly observe this part.
-At this stage, breastfeeding can ensure contraction of uterus post-delivery and cause after-pains or slight contractions.
-Once detached, the placenta rests in the uterus and makes you feel heavy but delivering it gives you a relief as the process is almost painless as it comes off easily.
-On an average, the third stage of labour should not take more than five to 10 minutes.
+At this stage, breastfeeding can ensure contraction of the uterus post-delivery and cause after-pains or slight contractions.
+Once detached, the placenta rests in the uterus and makes you feel heavy but delivering it gives you relief as the process is almost painless since it comes off easily.
+On average, the third stage of labor should not take more than five to 10 minutes.

-Conclusion: Now you have an idea about what labour pain feels like you also need to remind yourself that nature created these painful cues to remind the body about how to react in each phase.
-Labour, therefore, is not to be viewed as an avoidable pain but as an immensely personal act of bringing your little child into this world – an unforgettable experience.
-There is only thing common to all mothers during successful labour – the bliss in the end.
+Conclusion: Now that you have an idea about what labor pain feels like, you also need to remind yourself that nature created these painful cues to remind the body how to react in each phase.
+Labor is an immensely personal act of bringing your little child into this world – an unforgettable experience.
+The only thing common to all mothers during successful labor – the bliss in the end!